DeepSkyWorkflows/deepskyworkflows.github.io/README.md

 This is the source code for the Deep Sky Workflows blog at https://deepskyworkflows.com.

-All images in this blog are Copyright (c) 2021-2022 Jeremy Likness.
+All images in this blog are Copyright (c) 2021-2023 Jeremy Likness.
 All rights reserved.

-The code and content are subjecto to the [MIT License](./LICENSE).
+The code and content are subjec to to the [MIT License](./LICENSE).

 ## Mediumish Jekyll Theme